 No Ontological Inertia: The Lizard always regrows his right arm when in monster mode, and it just dissolves when he reverts to human.

 The Adjectival Superhero: Spidey might have the most adjectives.
 He has Amazing, Spectacular, Sensational, and his favorite Friendly Neighborhood Spider-Man.
 He was called the Bombastic Bag-Man, when he borrowed a Fantastic Four costume with a paper bag as a mask.
 When Venom acted as him during Dark Reign, Venom was called the Sinister Spider-Man.
 He is also the Avenging Spider-Man, as a member of the Avengers.
 And the Fantastic Spider-Man as a member of the FF.
+And the Superior Spider-Man when Otto takes over as Spider-Man

 Not Me This Time: Subverted in that even though Norman Osborn will often deny involvement in a scheme hurting Spider-Man, lazy writing will often retcon him as being the mastermind.